cryostatio/cryostat-operator/docs/config.md

   authProperties:
     configMapName: auth-properties
     filename: auth.properties
+    clusterRoleName: oauth-cluster-role
 ```

 Each `configMapName` must refer to the name of a Config Map in the same namespace as Cryostat.
 The corresponding `filename` must be a key within that Config Map containing resource mappings.
+The `clusterRoleName` must be a valid name of an existing Cluster Role.

-If the mapping is updated, Cryostat must be manually restarted.
+**Note:** If the mapping is updated, Cryostat must be manually restarted.